The first

 Three main factors affect how long your home’s solar panels will operate at their capacity, and if/when replacing them is necessary.

 As covered, Tier One solar panels are going to have higher standards overall, and this includes the materials they are made from.
-In the case of Mitrex M405-L3H solar panels, they have a maximum power of 405 Wp and a maximum system voltage of 1500 V.
+In the case of LONGi 400w solar panels, they are made of premium materials and designed to last upwards of 25 years.

 Solar panels can even withstand hail and other, harsh weather conditions.
 Tier One solar panels, for example, have an added layer of protection in the form of a thick layer of tempered glass.
 This means that they’re able to handle a good amount of impact without getting damaged.